(1300 292 371)

 A specific type of electrically erasable programmable read-only memory.

-A defect, fault, or imperfection, especially one that is hidden.
+A defect, fault or imperfection, especially one that is hidden or unknown.

 A lead that connects ICT equipment to the fixed infrastructure of a facility.
 For example, the lead that connects a workstation to a network wall socket.